Reading Room - Open by appointment only

 - maintain good respiratory hygiene by coughing or sneezing into their elbow or a tissue, and then disposing of tissues immediately;

 - provide SARA with their name and contact details and consent to SARA providing their name and contact details to the NSW Department of Health or any other third-party government department, as required to enable contact tracing procedures;

-- acknowledge that they may be asked to wait, or be refused entry, to any SLM property in the event that the site has reached its total capacity under NSW Health social distancing requirements;
+- acknowledge that they may be asked to wait, or be refused entry, to the Reading Room in the event that the site has reached its total capacity under NSW Health social distancing requirements;

 - respond accurately to the following questions if asked by staff:

 - Are you or anyone you live with currently undergoing testing or awaiting results for the COVID-19 virus?